 The Sports Team

-Other Members
+Other Key Members

 Chuck Hill was part of our Sports Team from 1979 until his sudden death in 1984.
 He had a passion for boxing and his frequent interviews with Don King and George Foreman were among the most exciting we've ever broadcast.
 Chuck was also a big fan of basketball at his alma mater, Pleasantville High School, where he once played for the legendary Ken Leary.

 Luci Jones was part of our Sports Team from 1997 through 2001, when the Man from Iowa went gospel.
 Luci actually started her sports radio career as a reporter on another South Jersey station.
 It soon became obvious to all that she was the best broadcaster on that show.
 She quickly moved into television, hosting her own nightly show.
-A hard-working reporter who has been known to attend three games in one day, Luci also is a sports talk host on WIP in Philadelphia.
+A hard-working reporter who has been known to attend three games in one day, Luci also was a sports talk host on WIP in Philadelphia.

 Frank Lotierzo was part of our Sports Team from 1997 through 2001, but then declined to join the Man from Iowa's gospel choir.
 Frank is one of the most knowledgeable boxing analysts in New Jersey and has written for a number of print and on-line sources.
 But his knowledge is not limited to boxing.
 Frank can quote statistics and results from decades ago and spin them, if necessary, to support his strong opinions.
 A former boxer himself, he spends a lot of his free time on his yacht - "The Scotty P".